Open-Telecoms-Data/open-fibre-data-standard/docs/support/index.md

 # Getting Help

-This page describes how you can get help with publishing or using OFDS data.
+This page describes how you can get help with publishing or using Open Fibre Data Standard (OFDS) data.

 ## OFDS Helpdesk